Travel agent Lyne Barlow admits £1.6m holidays scam

 Judge James Adkin said she faces jail when she is sentenced on 12 December.

+Barlow defrauded family and friends of their savings to set up her travel agency before falsely selling holidays to customers, Durham Police said after the case.

-Barlow falsely told customers she had booked holidays for them and that she was protected by the ATOL insurance scheme and a member of the Association of British Travel Agents.
+She lied that she was protected by the ATOL insurance scheme and was a member of the Association of British Travel Agents.

+Many of those people who handed over their money later discovered that Barlow had never paid for the holidays they booked with her.

 Tony Davis, defending, said some of her clients received their holidays and suffered no loss.